 Where should I stay in Medellin for the first time?

-El Poblado is the best place to stay in Medellin for first-timers due to its prime location.
+El Poblado is the best place to stay in Medellin for first-timers.
 El Poblado is one of the safest neighborhoods to stay in Medellin with plenty of restaurants, cafes, bars, and shops.

 What are the best areas to stay in Medellin?